kaka2507/js-algorithms-and-data-structure/README.md

 ## Contribution
 1. If you would like to ask me to implement a specific algorithm or data structure, just raise an issue.
 2. If you would like to join with me, please pull a new request.
+3. If there're any mistake on my implementation, please pull an issue.

 Thank you